Tom-Ainsworth/quiz/README.md

 ### Acknowledgements

--  My friends Richard Stratton & Ed Barron for support with some of the more complex javascript tasks, such as reading the radio button data, and turning that data into a result
+-   My friends Richard Stratton & Ed Barron for support with some of the more complex javascript tasks(for me at least!) such as reading the radio button data, and turning that data into a result

 -   My Mentor Antonio Rodriguez for helpful feedback and ideas, it amazes me how quickly and effectively you fix problems!